MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 **Can an agent use the Dynamics 365 mobile app, instead of the mobile browser, to generate one-time call links?**

-No – you can only access the model-driven app through the desktop web browser or mobile web browser.
+No. You can only access the model-driven app through the desktop web browser or mobile web browser.

+**Can a one-time call user join the call from Dynamics 365 Remote Assist on HoloLens?

+No. At this time, joining a one-time call without a Dynamics 365 Remote Assist account/license is not supported for Dynamics 365 Remote Assist on HoloLens.

 **Can I embed the Dynamics 365 Remote Assist model-driven app in Teams?**